czechmark/neurioToPvoutput/README.md

 # neurioToPvoutput
 Python script to upload neur.io generation and consumption data to pvoutput.org
+* right now the -s option won't work due to changes in the underlying neurio package.

 ## Installation
 1. Install required packages (see section below)